-The variable portion of capital stock is an unlimited amount according to the Company's bylaws and laws applicable, whereas the fixed amount is divided into 2 Class C shares.
+The variable portion of capital stock is an unlimited amount according to the Company's bylaws and laws applicable, whereas the fixed amount is divided into 2 Serie C shares.

-On March 17, 2023, Vista concluded a transaction that resulted in the acquisition of 2 (two) series C outstanding shares according to the share buy-back program authorized by the Company's shareholders.
-These series C shares are in the Company's possession.
+On March 17, 2023, Vista concluded a transaction that resulted in the acquisition of 2 Series C outstanding shares according to the share buy-back program authorized by the Company's shareholders.
+These Series C shares are in the Company's possession.